 Santa Barbara County

 The grapes were hand harvested at night and brought to the winery in the early morning.
 We de-stem the fruit into steel open top fermenters.
-Cold soak for a day, as we begin punchdowns at the first signs of natural termination occurring.
-Punchdowns twice a day for three weeks until Wine is basically dry.
+Cold soak for 3 days, we begin punchdowns at the first signs of natural fermentation occurring.
+Punchdowns four times a day for three weeks until Wine is basically dry.
 Rack the free run juice and press out the remaining juice from the skins.
-Juice will then age in neutral oak for 16 months.
-Wine was racked three times throughout its aging to give some oxygen to the wine and get it off it's gross lees (first racking).
-Racked to tank prior to bottling, bottled unfined and unfiltered.
+Juice will then age in neutral oak for 6 months.
+Wine was racked to tank prior to bottling, bottled unfined and unfiltered.
 Small doses of SO2 were used during Barrel aging and just prior to bottling.

 Not your Uncles Mourvèdre, lighter and fresher styled.
 Less ink and more to drink!